timescale/docs/use-timescale/metrics-logging/insights.md

 ### Execution time

 The execution time graph displays the median and P95 query execution times over the selected period.
-This information is useful for understanding the consistency and efficiency of your query's execution over time
+This information is useful for understanding the consistency and efficiency of your query's execution over time.

 ### Rows